dogecv/DogeCV/README.md

 10. Click **OK** to exit the **Project Structure** dialog.
 ## Detectors

-### Glyph Detector (PROTOTYPE WORKING, NOT FUNCTIONAL VIA API, last Updated: 12/1/17)
+### Glyph Detector (Working, last Updated: 12/6/17)
 This is a detector that uses a mix of filters and canny edge detection that is fed into FindContours.
 Then each result is scored based on Ratio, Area, Distance from Bottom-Center of the screen, and soon color.
 The top scoring result is returned.
 The value that will be returned inside DogeCV will be a distance from Center Screen on the X Axis.
 This can be fed into the bot to tell it which direction to turn.
+#### Detector Classes
+ - `GlyphDetector` - Cryptobox Detector
 #### Parameters
+- `downScaleFactor` - double representing how much to downscale each frame.
+(Lower = Faster)
+- `speed` - Speed setting for the detector. (how fast vs how good)
+- `rotateMat` - Rotate the image when processing (wont be visible on preview, change this if you see detections working horizontally) [Usually: Landscape = false, Portrait = true]
-- `MinScore` - The mininum score to return the values.
-Think of this as a threshold for results.
+- `minScore` - The minimum score for results (threshold)
+- `debugDrawStats` - Draw Scores for each result
+- `debugDrawRects` - Draw All Found Rectangles

 #### Returned Data
 Currently This Detector Returns the Following:
-- `ChosenGlyphPos` - The X Position of the Choosen Glyph on the screen
+- `getChosenGlyphPosition()` - The Position of the Choosen Glyph on the screen (Point)
-- `ChosenGlyphOffset` - The Distance of the chosen glyph from the center of the screen
+- `getChosenGlyphOffset()` - The Distance of the chosen glyph from the center of the screen
-- `FoundRect` - Is there a glyph found?
+- `isFoundRect()` - Is there a glyph found?

-### Cryptobox Detector (Working, Last Updated: 12/5/17)
+### Cryptobox Detector (Working, Last Updated: 12/6/17)
 This detector finds the position of each column inside the cryptobox.
 It currently used HSV values to do this so color and lighting will effect it.
 Im looking to other ways of doing this.

 Im currently developing a new version of this detector as it is basic and prone to failure, however I decided to release this as it's better the nothing.

 #### Detector Classes
- - `CryptoboxDetectorRed` - Cryptobox Detector
+ - `CryptoboxDetector` - Cryptobox Detector

 #### Parameters
 - `downScaleFactor` - double representing how much to downscale each frame.
-(Lower = Faster) WARNING!
-This value seems to cause crashes, recommend 0.6 (default).
 - `detectionMode` - Mode used to detect, `HSV_BLUE` and `HSV_RED` are currently only implemented modes, each representing which color you what to detect.
 - `speed` - Speed setting for the detector. (how fast vs how good)
 - `rotateMat` - Rotate the image when processing (wont be visible on preview, change this if you see detections working horizontally) [Usually: Landscape = false, Portrait = true]